Stairs With Carpet Over Wood Flooring

 If you want to use carpeting on your stairs, you can get past the downsides.
 Some people have carpet stairs, and they love it.
 After all, carpet provides a lot of benefits to the whole family.
 And it can be an easy option if you don’t want to deal with wood.

-The carpeting may not look the best, and it can be hard to clean, but it’s an economical option for a lot of houses.
-Here are a couple of ways you can get over the biggest disadvantages of carpet stairs.
+The carpeting may not look the best, and it can be hard to clean, but it’s an economical option for many houses.
+Here are a couple of ways to overcome the biggest disadvantages of carpet stairs.

 Carpet Selection